Congressional District # 06

 Threats and ContaminantsGroundwater was contaminated with volatile organic compounds (VOCs), including trichloroethene (TCE) and vinyl chloride, and several heavy metals, including arsenic, cadmium, lead, and nickel.
 Chromium, nickel, chloride, and cyanide were detected in surface water and sediment samples collected from the Kalamazoo River.
 Site soil was contaminated with chromium, arsenic, cadmium, lead, nickel, cyanide, and organic contaminants, known as polyaromatic hydrocarbons (PAHs).
-Potential health risks existed from ingestion of contaminated groundwater or soils.
+Potential health risks existed if contaminated groundwater or soils was ingested.

-Cleanup ProgressUnder U.S. Environmental Protection Agency (EPA) oversight, the potentially responsible parties (PRPs) removed contaminants from the surface of the site in 1985.
+Cleanup ProgressUnder EPA oversight, the Auto Ion potentially responsible parties (PRPs) removed contaminants from the surface of the site in 1985.
 An abandoned building was torn down in 1986 and the debris was removed.
 The entire site was also fenced to prevent access to contaminated soil and groundwater.
 In 1993, forty-two PRPs, working under a Consent Decree, excavated approximately 24,000 tons of soil that was contaminated with chromium, arsenic, cadmium, lead, nickel, cyanide, and PAHs.
 The contaminated soil was taken to licensed landfills in Ohio and Michigan, and the site was backfilled with clean soil.
 The soil excavation eliminated the risk of people coming into direct contact with the contaminated soil and removed the major source of contamination to underlying groundwater.

 The final remedy selected by EPA in 1994 called for long-term monitoring of groundwater and steps to be taken to ensure contaminants remain at levels that do not raise concerns about adverse impacts to the Kalamazoo River.
 Under a 1996 Consent Decree, the PRPs installed new monitoring wells in 1997 and began to routinely monitor groundwater.
 To date, levels of contaminants in on-site monitoring wells have not raised a concern about impacts to the river; however, due to residual levels of contamination, institutional controls ("deed restrictions") will be placed on the property to prevent future use of groundwater.

 EPA conducted Five-Year Reviews (FYRs) of the effectiveness of the remedy at the site in 2001, 2006, and 2011.
-The 2011 FYR report concluded that the remedy is effective in the short term because potential exposure risks have been addressed and the groundwater is being monitored.
+The 2011 FYR report concluded that the remedy is protective in the short term because potential exposure risks have been addressed and the groundwater is being monitored.
 Additionally, the 2011 FYR report conducted a trend analysis of all of the site ground water sampling results.
 The trend analysis concluded that there are increasing trends in arsenic and chromium in some site wells.
-In September 2012, the PRPs began a stream study of the Kalamazoo River to determine if any of the contaminants from the site are impacting the river.
-Surface water and pore water data were collected in September 2012 from locations in the river identified in a preliminary survey conducted the week before sampling.
-A second round of sampling is scheduled for 2014.
-When all sampling data is collected and analyzed, EPA will evaluate the results to determine if there is potential impact to the river and if any further cleanup action is necessary.
+In September 2012, the PRPs began a stream study at the Kalamazoo River to determine if any of the contaminants from the site were impacting river water quality.
+Surface water and pore water data were collected in September 2012 from locations in the river identified in a preliminary survey conducted the week before the sampling.
+Based on the results of the first sampling event, EPA, with assistance from MDEQ, determined that a second round of sampling was is necessary.
+The PRPs conducted the second sampling event in September 2014.
+When all sampling data is analyzed, EPA will evaluate the results to determine if there is potential impact to the river and if any further cleanup action is necessary.

 ContactsRemedial Project Manager, U.S. EPA